 Gareth Brahams is a recognised leader in the field of employment law.

-He is particularly renowned for taking on and beating some of the largest employers and LLPs in the world both in the financial services sector and other fields on behalf of individual employees.
+Whilst he has brokered thousands of favourable settlements, he is particularly renowned for his victories in the Courts and Tribunals, taking on and beating some of the largest employers and LLPs in the world both in the financial services sector and other fields on behalf of individual employees.

 Career Highlights include:

-In 2018 he was called on to give evidence before the House of Commons Women and Equalities Select Committee on the role of confidential settlements in sexual harassment claims.
+- He was called on to give evidence before the House of Commons’ Women and Equalities Select Committee on the role of confidential settlements in sexual harassment claims.
 That evidence was cited in the Committee’s report and relied upon by the Court of Appeal in its judgment concerning the disclosure of allegations of sexual harassment against Phillip Green.
-He appeared on Channel 4 News as an expert on the issue.
+Gareth also appeared on Channel 4 News as an expert on the issue.

-Gareth is ranked in the elite top tier of employment lawyers advising senior executives by the leading independent directory, Chambers & Partners.
-He has held that spot for six years consecutively (including in the current edition).
+Gareth is ranked in the elite top tier of employment lawyers advising senior executives by the leading independent directories, Chambers & Partners and Legal 500.
+He has held that spot for over ten years consecutively (including in the current edition).

 Gareth lives in Muswell Hill with his family.
-When he is not working, he plays football, watches Arsenal, cycles, swims, hikes, reads and socialises.
+When he is not working, he plays tennis, watches Arsenal, cycles, swims, hikes, reads and socialises.